sicedia/spiderhub_ai_document_processor/reports/EU-LAC Digital Alliance Days.md

 - Established joint areas for collaboration including alignment of cybersecurity frameworks, implementation of inclusive and secure connectivity policies, development of interoperable digital identity mechanisms, and improved data flow strategies.
 - Determined co-leading partnerships between the EU, EU Member States, and LAC countries in five thematic areas: AI, data governance, digital government, inclusive connectivity, and cybersecurity.
 - Planned a follow-up dialogue on cybersecurity in February 2024 in the Dominican Republic, with additional dialogues on connectivity, digital inclusion, data governance, and e-governance scheduled for later in the year.
-- Supported by the German Federal Ministry for Economic Cooperation and Development (BMZ) through co-financing of the policy dialogue component of the TEI.
+- The policy dialogue component of the TEI is co-financed by the German Federal Ministry for Economic Cooperation and Development (BMZ).

 ## Commitments